 *Currently Funded by members of the SRSP and the Department of Ecology*

 Problem Statement: The SRRTTF desires to have accurate, precise, and comparable data for evaluation of the sources of toxics (PCB and dioxin) in the Spokane River.
 LimnoTech, Inc. has been hired by the SRRTTF as an independent consultant to assist with the source characterization.
+A Quality Assurance Project Plan and Sampling Analysis Plan have been prepared and is used to ensure data quality for source characterization activities.

 Partner Organizations: